mranoka/tumbling-tetrominoes/README.md

 # tumbling-tetrominoes
-* A web-based tetris game meant for the desktop
+* A web-based tetris game
-* Game is currently under development with several features to be added
+* Game is currently under development